No results for ""

 Units without events

-For custom numeric metrics that use a percentile analysis method:
+• For custom numeric metrics that use a percentile analysis method, LaunchDarkly automatically excludes units that did not send any events from the analysis.

-For custom numeric metrics that use the mean analysis method:
+• For custom numeric metrics that use the "Average" analysis method, you can:

-• Excluding units without events from the analysis is best for latency metrics.
+• Exclude units that did not send any events from the analysis: this option is best for latency metrics.
 If LaunchDarkly never receives an event for a context instance, you do not want to default to 0 because LaunchDarkly would interpret this as an extremely fast latency time, which would skew or invalidate the results.